 Get a shareholders agreement whenever you give shares to a family member

 I always recommend getting a shareholders agreement when you give shares to a family member, even if you’re giving shares to your wife or someone very close to you.
 The shareholder agreement protects you in case anything changes in the future.

 Don’t be put off by the hassle of doing this, see it as insurance against bad things happening in the future.
-The shareholder agreement can be set up so that the shares are automatically returned to you (or to the company) if you’re no longer married, or if someone dies.

 Help with working all of this out